Skip to main content

 1. Navigate to Automated Campaigns: From the main dashboard, go to the "Automations" section, click Add a new automation, and select the "Order Status" automation type to begin.

 2. Configure the Trigger: Click on the trigger settings.
 Here, you will select the specific order statuses that will initiate the automation.
 For example, you might choose statuses like "Completed" (تم التنفيذ) or "Out for Delivery" (جاري التوصيل).
-Choose all the statuses you want to inform the customer about.
+Choose all the statuses you want to inform the customer about and click Save.
+If you want to change the message content based on the status, you must create a new campaign for each order status.

-3. Assign a Message Template: Select the pre-approved WhatsApp template to send to the customer when the trigger condition is met.
+3. Assign a Message Template: Select the pre-approved WhatsApp template to send to the customer when the trigger condition is met and click Save.
 This is the message your customer will see.

 4. Activate the automation: Once the trigger and template are configured, click the "Activate" button to launch the automation.
 The system will now automatically send notifications as order statuses are updated in your e-commerce store.